 Time the message notification to perfection.
 It’s important that the message gets delivered at the right time to increase the likelihood of an impression.
-Setting a start and end time to your campaign is not enough.
+Setting a start and end time for your campaign is not enough.
 Enable your campaigns with the timezones that your users are in.
-There’s still space for machine learning driven tools to make the delivery more specific and customized to each user.
+There’s still space for machine-learning-driven tools to make the delivery more specific and customized to each user.

 Bonus: How do brands extend customer service on Social Media